 Manchester Strategy outcomes Summary of the contribution to the strategy A thriving and sustainable city: supporting a diverse and distinctive economy that creates jobs and opportunities Taking an Our Manchester approach the budget consultation approach understands: What is important to Manchester people, why and what they could to A highly skilled city: world class and home grown talent sustaining the city's economic success support what they value.
 Views on the budget options Views on the proposed budget.
-The feedback from this will help to shape the A progressive and equitable city: making a positive contribution by unlocking the potential of our communities budget setting process for the next three years and how collectively we can work together to achieve the Manchester Strategy outcomes.
+The feedback from this will help to shape the A progressive and equitable city: making a positive contribution by unlocking the potential of our communities I he feedback from this will help to shape the budget setting process for the next three yea and how collectively we can work together to achieve the Manchester Strategy outcomes.
 A liveable and low carbon city: a destination of choice to live, visit, work A connected city: world class infrastructure and connectivity to drive growth